microsoft/VITRA/data/data.md

 ---
 ## 1. Prerequisites
 Our data preprocessing and visualization rely on several dependencies that need to be prepared in advance.
+If you have already completed the installation steps in **1.2 Visualization Requirements** of the [`readme.md`](../readme.md), you can skip this section.

 ### Python Libraries
 [PyTorch3D](https://github.com/facebookresearch/pytorch3d?tab=readme-ov-file) is required for visualization.
 You can install it according to the official guide, or simply run the command below: